under 1s

 FlowTux grounds triage in your actual data — ticket history, linked repositories, and past resolutions — rather than generic models alone.
 Teams start in suggest-only mode to measure accuracy against their own triage, then enable automation per category.
 Every decision is logged and correctable, and corrections feed back into routing.

 Rules match keywords and break when phrasing changes; they also cannot set priority from impact or detect duplicates by meaning.
-AI triage reads content: "checkout is broken for everyone" and a Sentry TypeError in checkout.ts route to the same owner as one incident, at high priority, with the likely file attached.
+AI triage reads content: "checkout is broken for everyone" and a TypeError in your error logs route to the same owner as one incident, at high priority, with the likely file attached.

 FlowTux syncs bidirectionally with Jira and GitHub, so triage decisions flow into tools your team already uses.
 Many teams run FlowTux as the triage-and-resolution layer while developers keep their existing issue tracker.